Pic

 OutSystems UI is a single UI framework to create seamless experiences for web and mobile apps.
 With over 70 different UI patterns, this framework allows developers to build cohesive screens and style them, without much development time required.
 It is also fully responsive and easy to use since the patterns and screen templates are easily accessible by dragging and dropping from OutSystems Service Studio.

-OutSystems UI allows you to create applications with great user experience and beautiful design at unbeatable speed.”
+OutSystems UI allows you to create applications with great user experience and beautiful design at unbeatable speed.
+(OutSystems UI Website)

 The OutSystems UI stylesheet is a single CSS file, enclosed in the OutSystems UI application module, and all component styles are in this file.
 This module is locked, which means developers can’t change that original theme file, and the way to customize the theme is by creating CSS in another application theme that will override the original styles.

-Although in the last months the experience has really improved, when working on this theme file with a team of multiple Front-End developers this could easily become a hassle, as you struggle to resolve all merge conflicts that occur on each publish.
+While the experience has improved in recent months, working on this theme file with a team of multiple Front-End developers could easily become a hassle.
+Resolving all merge conflicts that occur with each publish can be challenging.

-Yeah, so this was one of the earliest issues we needed to solve, since we are a company that specialized in Front-End Development for OutSystems, we often had people working on large projects, which means a lot of people trying to be the first to publish (so the other will deal with the merge conflicts).
+This was one of the earliest issues we needed to solve.
+As a company specializing in front-end development for OutSystems, we often had multiple people working on large projects.
+This resulted in a lot of competition to be the first to publish, leaving others to deal with the merge conflicts.

 Ok, that doesn’t solve anything.
 We needed to find a way to merge between versions smoothly.